A construction of vertex algebra bundles on logarithmic smooth curves

 \section{Coordinate system}

-In this section, we will give a description of the coordinate system, which is subtle near nodes.
-This section is originally advised by Scott Carnahan.
+In this section, we describe the coordinate system, which behaves subtly near nodes in the usual sense.
+The main idea of this section is adapted from \cite{carnahan2015equivariant}, with some modifications.

 Let $S$ be an fs log scheme, and denote by $\LS_S$ the category of fs log schemes over $S$.
-Let $X\in\LS_S$ be a log curve over $S$ by means of \cite{fkato}.
-For $T\in\LS_S$, we denote by $X_T$ the $T$-log scheme arising from the fiber product of $X$ and $T$ in the category $\LS_S$.
+Let $X\in\LS_S$ be a log curve over $S$ in the sense of \cite{fkato}, i.e., the morphism of fs log schemes $X\to S$ is smooth and integral, with reduced and connected curves as geometric fibers.
+From \cite{ogus}-III-2.1.2, we know that the tensor product of log schemes is well-defined and the functor $X\to\ul{X}$ taking a log scheme to its underlying scheme commutes with the fiber product.
+Thus for $T\in\LS_S$, we denote by $X_T$ the $T$-log scheme arising from the fiber product of $X$ and $T$ in the category $\LS_S$.